 Inducted 2012

-A revered economics teacher at the College for many years and a talented sportsman.
-Leo graduated B. Comm. from Melbourne University in 1956.
-Taught at Moorabbin and Sandringham Technical schools before returning to St. Bede’s, where he taught from 1962 until 1993.
-Published the highly commended History of St Bede’s and its McCristal Origins, followed by History of Mentone.
+Leo was a highly respected economics teacher at the College for many years, as well as a talented sportsman.
+He graduated with a Bachelor of Commerce from Melbourne University in 1956 and went on to teach at Moorabbin and Sandringham Technical schools before returning to St Bede’s in 1962, where he taught until 1993.
+Leo also authored the highly commended book, History of St Bede’s and its McCristal Origins, followed by History of Mentone.

 Doctor Paul Callery (Class of 1968)